 Have you signed up for the Good Cheap Eats mailing list?
-I recently sent out several printable worksheets to help you with this month’s Efficient Kitchen Challenge, including this fun savings tracker.
+When you do, you’ll get access to the free resource library to help you with this month’s Efficient Kitchen Challenge, including this fun savings tracker.

 Okay, I think that covers everything.
 Ready to get started?

 How will you save time and resources in the efficient kitchen challenge this month?